replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/adding-nodes.md

 *NOTE: In order to safely reboot a node it is required to have the [EKCO addon](/docs/add-ons/ekco) installed.*

-1. Run `/opt/ekco/shutdown.sh` on the node to be removed.
+1. Run `/opt/ekco/shutdown.sh` on the node.
 1. Reboot the node

 ## Removing a Node